U.S. expat taxes in the UAE

 Ready to file your expat taxes?
 We’ve got a tax solution for you—whether you want to DIY your expat taxes or leave it to one of our experienced Tax Advisors.
 Head on over to our Ways to File page to choose your journey and get started.

-What U.S. citizens living or working in the UAE should know
+What U.S. citizens working in the UAE should know about U.S. taxes

 Working as a U.S. citizen in the UAE can affect your taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in the UAE, you’ll have more considerations for your American tax filing.